I. Policy Statement

 Retaliation is defined as any adverse action taken against a person for participating in a protected activity.
 Retaliation against an individual for reporting a complaint or concern about a violation or suspected violation of this policy, supporting a reporting individual, or for assisting in providing information in the context of an investigation or disciplinary proceeding pursuant to this policy is a serious violation of Colgate’s policy and will be subject to discipline pursuant to this policy and the EGP Process.
 Acts of alleged retaliation should be reported immediately to the associate provost for equity and diversity or to a member of the Equity Grievance Panel and will be promptly investigated.
 Colgate is prepared to take appropriate steps to protect individuals who fear that they may be subjected to retaliation.

 Colgate University is committed to full compliance with the Americans With Disabilities Act (ADA) and its amendments, Section 504 of the Rehabilitation Act of 1973, and the New York State Human Rights Law, which prohibit discrimination against qualified persons with disabilities, as well as other federal and state laws pertaining to individuals with disabilities.

-The director for EEO/AA has been designated as the ADA Coordinator responsible for coordinating efforts to comply with these disability laws, including investigation of any employee complaint alleging noncompliance.
+The Executive Directory for Equity and Inclusion, EEO & AA has been designated as the ADA Coordinator responsible for coordinating efforts to comply with these disability laws, including investigation of any employee complaint alleging noncompliance.
 The Equity Grievance Process covers claims of disability-related harassment and discrimination.
 Disability accommodation requests are handled separately from the Equity Grievance process.

 Procedures for requesting accommodations are described elsewhere in the Faculty, Staff, and Student Handbooks.
 Employee requests for disability-related accommodations should be made to the employee’s supervisor and/or the director for EEO/AA.
 Student requests for accommodations should be directed to the director of academic support and disability services.